whitneyburton/portfolios/students/1610-back/michael-schutte/4module_portfoltio_schutte.md

 * [React client](https://github.com/tmikeschu/sourcery-client)
 * [Production](http://sourcery-client.herokuapp.com/message)

+Sourcery is a three-app ecosystem used for tracking agricultural products.
+Proof of origin is a construct very vulnerable to fraud, so we decided to address that problem with an immutable database: the blockchain.
+Storing transactions on the Ethereum Blockchain using contracts built in the Solidity language, we store information related to those transactions on a Rails API, and bring all that information together with a single page React application, on which users can search for lots, create checkpoints for a lot, and create a lot for a product.

 Originally, I thought our capstone project would be some cool and complex Rails app that really demonstrated our technical mastery of Ruby and Rails.
 Towards the end of our project, my enthusiasm dipped because on the client side, we had a really simple app that allowed users to create and read data.
 Nothing special.
 After more reflection though, I think our experience was a lot more like a real software development.
 We had multiple applications talking to each other, and our goals hadn't been accomplished by anyone else before, leaving little guidance on how to move forward.
 Our end result on the web might not be the coolest thing ever, but I am really grateful for the process we developed and proud of ultimately connecting these three applications so they can "do some things".

 #### Evaluation
 #### 1. Project Management

-*   3: Team is using well formatted user stories and moving cards through each status in realtime
+*   3: Team is using well formatted user stories and moving cards through each status in real-time

 #### 2. Completion & Pace